URI:

 The Empty Brain

-knowledge, or store memories.
-In short: Your brain is not a
+or store memories.
+In short: Your brain is not a computer.

-cognitive psychologists will never find a copy of Beethoven’s
+psychologists will never find a copy of Beethoven’s 5th Symphony

-5th Symphony in the brain – or copies of words, pictures,
+in the brain – or copies of words, pictures, grammatical rules

-grammatical rules or any other kinds of environmental stimuli.
+or any other kinds of environmental stimuli.
+The human brain

-The human brain isn’t really empty, of course.
-But it does not
+isn’t really empty, of course.
+But it does not contain most of

 but the invention of computers in the 1940s got us especially